MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-workspaces.md

 ## Distribute an app

 When the content is ready, you choose which dashboards and reports you want to publish, and then you publish it as an *app*.
-You can send a direct link to that wider audience, or they can find your app from the Apps tab by going to **Download and explore more apps from AppSource**.

 Your coworkers can get your apps in a few different ways.
 You can install them automatically in your coworkers' Power BI accounts if your Power BI administrator gives you permission.
 Otherwise, they can find and install your apps from Microsoft AppSource, or you can send them a direct link.
 They get updates automatically and you can control how frequently the data refreshes.
 See [Publish apps with dashboards and reports in Power BI](service-create-distribute-apps.md) for details.

 ## Power BI apps FAQ